1dv032/syllabus/lectures/01_devops/slides.md

   * Site-reliability engineering (SRE)
   * Developer, System administrator, software architect...
     * Through the whole organization
-* The mindset influence the courses in UDM
+* The mindset (hopefully) influence our courses in UDM

 ---